MeatShifter/mp-hugo/README.md

 npm start
 ```

-or for developing your website with `hugo server --buildDrafts --buildFuture`, use:
+or for developing your website with `Hugo server --buildDrafts --buildFuture`, use:

 ```bash
 npm run preview
 ```

-Then visit http://localhost:3000/ _- or a new browser windows popped-up already -_ to preview your new website.
-Webpack Dev Server will automatically reload the CSS or refresh the whole page, when stylesheets or content changes.
+Then visit <http://localhost:3000/> _- or a new browser window popped-up already -_ to preview your new website.
+Webpack Dev Server will automatically reload the CSS or refresh the whole page when stylesheets or content changes.

 ### :package: Static build